-Nat Hab takes its guests to four fun locations: the Aurora Pod is a heated structure with glass windows and skylights providing a 360-degree view of the night sky.
-Heated plexiglass domes, a secluded woodstove-heated cabin, and a mushers camp replete with a teepee and campfire.
+Nat Hab hosts its guests at the Aurora Pod, a heated structure with glass windows and skylights providing a 360-degree view of the night sky.
+Heated plexiglass domes, a secluded woodstove-heated cabin, and the mushers camp replete with a teepee and campfire.

 A couple of years ago, Frontiers North introduced Dan’s Diner to its February – March season and touted it as a “Remote culinary adventure like no other,” and from the description, it sounds like they’re right.

-After a Tundra Buggy ride across the frozen river, you’ll find a secluded, glass-enclosed pop-up restaurant within the Thanadelthur Lounge.
+After a Tundra Buggy ride across the frozen river, you’ll find a secluded, glass-enclosed pop-up restaurant.
 Inside, a private chef serves a multi-course dinner while the Northern Lights (assuming the clouds play nice) dance overhead.